-- When maintenance mode is enabled on an Expressway, existing calls passing through that Expressway may be dropped.
-We recommended that you upgrade Expressway components while the system is inactive. - Early field trial customers who have configured a previous X8.1 or X8.1.1 system for external XMPP federation must reconfigure their XMPP federation settings after upgrading to X8.2.
+When maintenance mode is enabled on an Expressway, existing calls passing through that Expressway may be dropped.
+We recommended that you upgrade Expressway components while the system is inactive.

 If you are upgrading an Expressway that uses clustering, you must follow the directions in Expressway Cluster Creation and Maintenance Deployment Guide.